armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ---
-title: Deploy Armory Enterprise for Spinnaker in GKE
+title: Deploy Armory Enterprise in GKE
 linkTitle: "Install in GKE using Operator"
 weight: 5
 aliases: